-In order to be promoted to grade 9, middle grades students MUST successfully complete the following during their 6th, 7th, and 8th grade years.
-Florida Statutes § 1003.41
+In order to be promoted to grade 9, middle grades students must successfully complete the following during their 6th, 7th, and 8th grade years.
+Florida Statute § 1003.41

 - 3 courses in English Language Arts - 3 courses in mathematics (Successful completion of a high school level Algebra 1 or Geometry course may fulfill this requirement.
-However, to earn credit, the junior high student must take the EOC, which constitutes 30% of the final course grade.) - 3 courses in social studies (One of which must be Civics, which includes a statewide, standardized EOC that constitutes 30% of the student's final grade.
+However, to earn credit, the junior high student must take the EOC, which constitutes 30% of the final course grade.)

+- 3 courses in social studies (One of which must be Civics, which includes a statewide, standardized EOC that constitutes 30% of the student's final grade.
 State-required career and education planning standards are integrated into the Civics course.
-A middle grades/junior high student who transfers into the state's public school system from out of the country, out of state, a private school, or a home education program after the beginning of the second term/semester of grade "8" is not required to meet the civics education requirement for promotion IF the student's transcript documents passage of three courses in social studies or two-year-long courses in social studies course may fulfill this requirement.) - 3 courses in science (Successful completion of a high school level science course may fulfill this requirement.
+A middle grades/junior high student who transfers into the state's public school system from out of the country, out of state, a private school, or a home education program after the beginning of the second term/semester of grade "8" is not required to meet the civics education requirement for promotion if the student's transcript documents passage of three courses in social studies or two-year-long courses in social studies that include coverage of civics education.
+Successful completion of a high school social studies course may fulfill this requirement.) - 3 courses in science (Successful completion of a high school level science course may fulfill this requirement.
 However, if the course has a state EOC, the student must take the state EOC to earn the course credit, which constitutes 30% of the student's final course grade.) - Florida Statute § 1003.455 requires one semester of physical education each year for students enrolled in grades 6 8.